Children's Museum of Manhattan

-The Children’s Museum of Manhattan is located on the Upper West Side of Manhattan in New York City.
+The Children’s Museum of Manhattan is located on West 83rd street on the Upper West Side of Manhattan in New York City.
 It was founded by Bette Korman, under the name GAME (Growth Through Art and Museum Experience), in 1973.
-The museum became the Children’s Museum of Manhattan in the 1980s and moved to its current location on West 83rd Street in 1989.
+The museum adopted its current name on May 2, 1985, and moved to its current location on West 83rd Street in 1989.
 In 2018, the museum announced a plan to relocate to a larger space on 96th Street and Central Park West.